shaunmulligan/yellowcake/content/posts/hello-world.md

   triathlon and a few pure runs.
 Might even try my hand at a swim-run who knows :)
 categories:
-  - category: News
+  - category: Events
 meta:
   canonicalLink: ""
   description: test meta description
   noindex: false
   title: test meta title
 ---
-2021 is gearing up to be a doozy, assuming the covid-19 actually allows us to see other humans in the near future.
-The year as its planned currently is a smattering of a triathlon, running and a massive unsupported cycle.
+2021 is gearing up to be a doozy, assuming this insane global pandemic actually allows us to see other humans in the near future.
+The year as its planned currently is a smattering of a triathlon, running and a massive unsupported cycle race.

 ### Transpyrenees - 26th June